sdg-data-canada-odd-donnees/cif-cic_dev/_pages/faq.md

 ## How accessible is this website?

 Our aim is to make this website as accessible and usable as possible for every user.
-The <em>Open SDG</em> platform has recently achieved the AA level standard of the [Web Content Accessibility Guidelines (WCAG 2.1)](https://www.w3.org/WAI/standards-guidelines/wcag/).
+The <a href="https://open-sdg.org/">Open SDG platform</a> has recently achieved the AA level standard of the [Web Content Accessibility Guidelines (WCAG 2.1)](https://www.w3.org/WAI/standards-guidelines/wcag/).

 ## What browsers can I use to view this website?